seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 >
 > You will break things more often than you make them work.
 >
-> If you can push forward towards a solution then you’ll like being a dev just fine.
+> If you can push forward towards a solution then you'll like being a dev just fine.
 >
 > \- [@laurieontech](https://twitter.com/laurieontech/status/1377065065845825540)